Lysychansk: Geography

+Lysychansk is located in the North-Western part of the Luhansk Oblast, 90 km from Luhansk, on the high right bank of the Siverskyi Donets River.
+The area is surrounded by large hills, ravines and valleys.
+The city is situated on the northern spur of the Donets Ridge.
+The city is very prone to landslides due to its extensive use as a coal mining area, and is the most landslide-affected area within the oblast.
+A 1990s study mapped 27 landslides, including a major one in 1998 that damaged many residential buildings.
+It has been suggested that there is a need for an anti-landslide monitoring station due to this to track them.
+Within the city is Congressiv Yar, which is a protected area as a geological monument of national significance since 1975.
+It is 20 hectares and is famous for exposing the North Donets Thrust, with the walls of the ravine showing layers from the Carboniferous period against younger layers from the Triassic through the Cretaceous period.

 Lysychansk lies in the continental climate of the steppe zone of Ukraine.
 Water resources stemming from here are one of the most important resources.
-Siverskyi Donets River is the main water artery of the Lysychansk and the whole region.
+Siverskyi Donets River is the main water artery of Lysychansk and the whole region.
 The length of the Siverskyi Donets River within the city is 26.5 km.
-Verkhnia Bilenka River, a tributary of the Siverskyi Donets River, flows through the southern part of the city, the length of the river within the city is 7.7 km.
+Verkhnia Bilenka River, a tributary of the Siverskyi Donets River, flows through the southern part of the city; the length of the river within the city is 7.7 km.

 Climate

 Lysychansk has a humid continental climate (Dfb) according to the Köppen climate classification system.

 Summers are warm and sometimes humid with average high temperatures of 26–27 C and lows of 14–15 C. Winters are relatively cold with average high temperatures of -1 °C and lows of -8 to -6 C. Spring and autumn are generally chilly to mild.
 The highest ever temperature recorded in the city was 41.0 °C in June 1984.
 The coldest temperature ever recorded in the city was -34.0 °C in February 1954.

 Annual precipitation is 480 mm with moderate rainfall throughout the year.
 Light snowfall mainly occurs from December through March, but snow cover does not usually remain for long.